MTHFR and Fibromyalgia: Is There a Connection | Methyl-Life®

 For this reason, fibromyalgia is considered to stem from alterations in pain and sensory processing of the central nervous system.
 This seems to cause a disorder of pain regulation.

 Patients become hypersensitive to pain perception, which is often related to psychological issues.
-There is also evidence that fibromyalgia patients have elevated levels of excitatory neurotransmitters and reduced levels of serotonin, norepinephrine, and dopamine.
+There is also evidence that fibromyalgia patients have elevated levels of excitatory neurotransmitters and reduced levels of serotonin, norepinephrine, and dopamine2.
 This may contribute to the prolonged perception of pain.

 Is There a Connection Between MTHFR and Fibromyalgia?